ksaj/ksaj.github.io/Recognition.md

 They've proven some speciese can recognize surprise differences, and attempt to communicate their desire to inspect that surprising difference.

-That is to say, if the change was not a red dot, but something substantial that still remains true to the expected form of the species, I expect this "self awareness" would disappear.
+That is to say, if the change was not a red dot, but something substantial that still remains true to the expected form of the species, I expect this symptom of "self awareness" would disappear.
+The animal isn't self-aware at any level different than other animals as Humans are.
+It can and will happen (given the chance) but scientists who have proclaimed othersise are victims of the Uncanny Valley.

+(Prove me wrong)